Are you a breastfeeding mama struggling with a perpetually-hungry baby like me?

 I’ve often wondered why my breastfed babies never seemed satisfied after most feedings.
 They never appeared to get “as full” as formula-fed babies.
 They would fuss after a feeding, have trouble sleeping through the night and continue to reach for the breast after nursing.

 In fact, this is the routine each and every evening.
-I’m exhausted, nursing around the clock every two hours.
+I’m exhausted, nursing around the clock every two hours, surviving on a few snacks and my nursing mama vitamins.
 Once I think I can sit down and get some chores done or play with my toddler and preschooler, that ravenous hunger strikes again.
 My bundle of joy wiggles from side to side, arching his back and neck, head bopping and mouth rooting.

 This post may contain affiliate links.